 The popular Free Edition of LPCXpresso now offers many features previously only available in the premium Red Suite product (including C++ support), and doubles the download limit to 256KB.

 The new Pro Edition of LPCXpresso provides unlimited code-size downloads and one year of email-based support, provided directly by NXP engineers.
 The Pro Edition is for those working on designs that require more code or who want access to expert support straight from NXP.
 Upgrading to the Pro Edition is easy and requires no additional downloads.
 Simply buy the Pro license and activate it in your LPCXpresso 6 install.

 The LPCXpresso platform supports all of NXP’s LPC family of microcontrollers, including those based on ARM7, ARM9 and Cortex-M.

-The LPCOpen platform supports the Xpresso toolchain with pre-configured examples for various Xpresso and other 3rd party boards.
+The LPCOpen platform supports the LPCXpresso toolchain with pre-configured examples for various LPCXpresso and other 3rd party boards.
 See the LPCOpen project page for more information.

 The LPCXpresso target boards, jointly developed by NXP and Embedded Artists, include an integrated Debug probe (LPC-Link or LPC-Link 2), so there’s no need for a separate probe.